Worst Insurance Companies For Bad Faith

 If you or a loved one has been injured due to the negligence of another person or entity and the insurance companies are not cooperating fairly, it is likely in your best interests to consult with an experienced personal injury attorney.
 Our award-winning legal team can help you better understand your legal rights and determine if hiring a lawyer is in your best interests.

-Davis Law Group's legal team works on a contingency fee basis, so there are no up-front costs and you only owe attorney's fees once we have secured a financial recovery on your behalf.
+Davis Law Group's team of car accident attorneys works on a contingency fee basis, so there are no up-front costs and you only owe attorney's fees once we have secured a financial recovery on your behalf.
 We will review your case absolutely free, just call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to request a free legal consultation.